Unidata/netcdf4-python/README.md

 For details on the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

 03/08/2019: Version [1.4.3.2](https://pypi.python.org/pypi/netCDF4/1.4.3.2) released.
 Include missing membuf.pyx file in source tarball.
+No need to update if you installed 1.4.3.1 from a binary wheel.

 03/07/2019: Version [1.4.3.1](https://pypi.python.org/pypi/netCDF4/1.4.3.1) released.
 Fixes bug in implementation of NETCDF4_CLASSIC parallel IO support in 1.4.3.